 Now that we’re well into warmer weather, I decided to write about local places that are best enjoyed outdoors–and that are slightly off the beaten path.
 While these spots are by no means undiscovered, they are also not tourist traps like the National Mall during summer months.
-As a result, you can avoid the possible spring/summer 2021 tourist rush as people desperate to travel after a year indoors descend upon DC.
+As a result, you can avoid the tourist rush as people descend upon DC come warmer temperatures.
 If the arrival of May has you itching to spend more time outside, read on for my recommendations!

 Kenilworth Aquatic Gardens